-iOS 18 Passwords App: All the Features
+iOS 18 Passwords App: All the New Features

-With iOS 18, Apple created a standalone Passwords app that streamlines login and password management.
+With iOS 18, Apple introduced a standalone Passwords app that streamlines login and password management.
 You've been able to store password information on your Apple devices through iCloud Keychain for years, but accessing passwords was a little difficult because the data was tucked away in the Settings app.
 That's no longer the case, and in iOS 18, it's much simpler to create and manage passwords for websites and more.

 Generic iOS 18 Passwords Feature